 You can use the shredding disk on your food processor to make even quicker work of the prep.
 I especially like using it for shredding carrots.

-My vinaigrette starts with a base of sweet-tangy plum sauce, which you can buy in the ethnic aisle at your regular grocery store, or at Asian markets.
+My vinaigrette starts with a base of sweet-tangy plum sauce, which you can buy in the International aisle at the grocery store, or at Asian markets.
 I whisk the sauce with fresh grated ginger, garlic, rice wine vinegar, soy sauce, canola oil, and just a touch of sesame oil for a warm, toasted flavor.

 If you like a spicy dressing, a touch (or more) of Sriracha does the trick.
 I like to start conservatively, and add it to taste.

-Check out my Chinese Cooking: Pantry Essentials guide to read more about these ingredients as you head to the market!
+Heading to the market?
+Check out my Chinese-Inspired Cooking: Pantry Essentials guide to read more about these ingredients.

-You’ll need cooked boneless, skinless chicken breasts for Chinese Chicken Salad, either cubed or shredded.
+You’ll need cooked boneless, skinless chicken breasts, either cubed or shredded.
 I like to use poached chicken for its juicy, tender texture.

 This recipe is also a great way to use leftover roasted or rotisserie chicken.
 Some store bought rotisserie chickens can be on the salty side, so if you’re using one, be mindful of that when seasoning your salad.